vipin-s27/Amazon-Sales-Analysis-PowerBI/README.md

 ## Problem Statement
 The goal is to monitor and analyze Amazon product sales across various KPIs to gain insights into revenue performance, product movement, and customer satisfaction.

+## Dataset used
+- <a href="https://github.com/vipin-s27/Amazon-Sales-Analysis-PowerBI/blob/main/Amazon_Sales_RawData.xlsx">Dataset</a> - Contains the raw sales data used to create the dashboard and analyze performance metrics.

 ## KPI Requirements
 This dashboard includes four main KPIs to track business performance:
 - YTD Sales – It shows the total sales made so far in the current year.